 Sharat Saxena: Daaga of Mr. India fame, Saxena made a serious impression as the villain in Ghulam.
 Since, he has been relegated to bit roles in big films.

 Although not touted as superstars, these men also made their mark, albeit silently.
-On Annu Kapoor's birthday today, we pay tribute to Hindi cinema's underrated talents
+On Tom Alter's death anniversary on September 29, we pay tribute to Hindi cinema's underrated talents.